getsentry/sentry-replay/README.md

       // in development and sample at a lower rate in production
       replaysSamplingRate: 0.1,

-      // By default, mask all text content with asterisks (*).
+      // Mask all text content with asterisks (*).
 Passes text
       // content through to `maskTextFn` before sending to server.
+      //
+      // Defaults to true, uncomment to change
-      maskAllText: true,
+      // maskAllText: true,

-      // By default, block all media elements (img, svg, video, object,
+      // Block all media elements (img, svg, video, object,
       // picture, embed, map, audio)
+      //
+      // Defaults to true, uncomment to change
-      blockAllMedia: true,
+      // blockAllMedia: true,
     })
   ],
   // ...